zzyzxlab/tao.js/packages/docs/src/content/intro/core-concepts.md

 ## Application Contexts (aka AppCons)

-As stated above, an AppCon or Event is defined across these three reference points (or as written above - dimensions):
+As stated at the top of this page, an AppCon or Event is defined across these three reference points (or as written above - dimensions):

 **T**erm - the _thing_ in the context - conceptually a domain entity
 **A**ction - the _operation_ being performed on the _thing_ in the context
-**O**rient(ation) - the _perspective_ from which the User or Actor interacting with the system has during this _operation_ on this _thing_
+**O**rient(ation) - the _perspective_ from which the User or Actor interacting with the system has during this _operation_ on this _thing_ at this moment

 A good analogy for the TAO is that of the grammatical parts to a sentence.